open-telemetry/opentelemetry-dotnet-contrib/README.md

 to directly contribute to every component.

 This repository is great for community supported components.
-Vendor specific code that deliver a higher supportability guarantees needs to be placed in vendor's repository.
+Vendor specific code that requires a higher supportability guarantees needs to be placed in vendor's repository.
 Packages in vendor repositories would be prefixed with the vendor name to signify the difference from community-supported components.